Walk of Punishment: At Dragonstone

-Daenerys negotiates with slaver Kraznys mo Nakloz, offering her ship, followers, and her largest dragon in exchange for the 8,000 Unsullied and boys in training, and the slave translator Missandei.

 Beyond the Wall

 The wildling army finds decapitated horses arranged in a spiral by the White Walkers, and Rayder tells Jon the fallen Night's Watchmen have become wights.
 Ordering Tormund to take a party, including Jon, to climb the Wall, Rayder says he will signal them with “the biggest fire the North has ever seen” to attack the Night's Watch.
 Meanwhile, the remaining Night's Watchmen continue south and take refuge at Craster's Keep, where Sam witnesses Gilly give birth to a boy.

-In The North
+In the North

 Freed by the cleaning boy, Theon rides east to Yara at Deepwood Motte.
 However, he is overtaken by his captors.
 Their leader prepares to rape him, but the boy arrives, deftly slaying the soldiers and freeing Theon.

-In The Riverlands
+In the Riverlands

-At Riverrun, During Lord Hoster Tully's burial at sea, his son Edmure fails in lighting the pyre and is shamed by his uncle, Brynden "the Blackfish".
+At Riverrun, during Lord Hoster Tully's burial at sea, his son Edmure fails in lighting the pyre and is shamed by his uncle, Brynden "the Blackfish."
 In conference with Robb, Edmure is chastised for engaging Ser Gregor Clegane.
 Catelyn discusses her pain with Brynden, and Talisa tends to Tywin's captured nephews, Martyn and Willem Lannister.

 Arya confronts the Hound for killing her friend Mycah, but he is taken away.
 Arya and Gendry bid farewell to Hot Pie, who remains at the inn as payment by the Brotherhood after proving his skill as a cook.

 En route to Harrenhal, Jaime convinces Locke that Brienne's father is a rich lord, and Locke stops his men from raping her.
 Jaime promises that Tywin will reward Locke if Jaime is returned; an offended Locke feigns acceptance, then severs Jaime's sword hand, causing Jaime to scream in horror.